haruiz/geminiplayground/README.md

 ### License

 This codebase is licensed under the MIT License.See the`LICENSE`file for details.
-[Coming soon].